PrinceMUGABE/Kigali-cleanless/README.md

-The project is developed under springboot framework and mysql database for managing the crud operation
+The project is developed under springboot framework and mysql database for managing the crud operation on users, clients and employees recorded within the system